Shazankk/CG-Bank/README.md

 - `!showhelp`: List all commands with descriptions and examples.
 Includes an interactive dropdown menu for selecting commands.

+## Inviting the Bot
+To invite the bot to your server, use the following URL: [CG Bank Bot](https://discord.com/api/oauth2/authorize?client_id=1242981337342677003&permissions=[532576418880]&scope=bot%20applications.commands)

 ## Installation

 To install the CG Bank Bot, follow these steps: